front-end-intermediate/session-1/readme.md

 }
 ```

-Inspect the code to note that, thanks to the multiple name / value pairs in navItems we now have page fragment links in our html and are able to navigate (somewhat) in our page.
+Inspect the code and note that, thanks to the multiple name / value pairs in navItems we now have page fragment links in our html and are able to navigate within our page.

 Note the hash in the url location string.